 Learn Techniques to Manage and Analyze Data

 Our online DBA with an Emphasis in Data Analytics program follows a scaffolded curriculum with embedded research skills to support learners’ progression toward accomplished scholar-practitioners.
 Throughout our program, learners are encouraged to fine-tune critical thinking and analytical reasoning skills while exploring leadership styles and the principles of servant leadership.
-The values-based, transparent curriculum emphasizes the role of professional ethics and the Christian worldview as applied to industry settings.
+The faith-integrated, transparent curriculum emphasizes the role of professional ethics and the Christian worldview as applied to industry settings.
 Learners will apply their knowledge of current business theories to complex case studies.

 Some of the courses included with this program are:

 - Approaches to research design and data analysis